benmolin/benmolin.github.io/README.md

 ## Demo

 This repo is named to allow deployment onto Github pages for easy testing.
-There are two pages to view:
+There are two main pages to view:

 ### Individual Screener